gsdlab/chocosolver/README.md

 [!Duck]
 [Witch]
 ```
-The model is overconstraint and has no solutions.
+The model is overconstrained and has no solutions.
 The solver can help here as well.
 ```java
 AstModel model = newModel();
 model.addChild("Mob").withCard(0, 1);